 Captured BMO-T reported in Ukrainian use

-Defense Express reported that Ukrainian troops were shown using a captured BMO-T to tow damaged equipment, and said Oryx-linked visual evidence had checked the vehicle as captured.
+Defense Express reported that Ukrainian troops were shown using a captured BMO-T to tow damaged equipment, while Oryx's visually confirmed loss list separately recorded Russian BMO-Ts as destroyed and captured.

 Related Weapon Systems